Storm Isaac moves near Puerto Rico, seen becoming hurricane

 In addition to Isaac, the NHC said Tropical Storm Joyce formed on Thursday over the open Atlantic.

-The 10th named storm of the Atlantic hurricane season, Joyce formed about 1,305 miles east of the Caribbean's Leeward Islands and had maximum sustained winds of 40 mph.
+The 10th named storm of the Atlantic hurricane season, Joyce formed about 1,305 miles (2,105 km) east of the Caribbean's Leeward Islands and had maximum sustained winds of 40 mph (65 km).
 It was not forecast to gain hurricane strength.

 (Additional reporting by Josephine Mason in New York, Kevin Gray in Miami; Editing by Peter Cooney)